lindamarieb/rankTable/README.md

 Maven (including Junit and exec-maven-plugin)

 ## Usage
-In order to build, test and run the app is using Maven as follows:
+To build, test and run the app use Maven as follows:

 ```
 mvn clean compile test exec:java -Dexec.args="success1.txt"